mayraberrones94/Aprendizaje/README.md

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/breast-ravel.png)

 For this first plot, we used a full `binsize` of 256.
-The bars are too close together, so we ploted some more histograms with decreasing `binsize`.
+The bars are too close together, so we plotted some more histograms with decreasing `binsize`.

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/breast-bins150.png)